-"Individual right" implies agents who are cooperating and competing for things on the blockchain.
-Things on the block chain may, should, or will represent things in the physical world, but it requires an enforcement that is outside the blockchain.
-This external "legal power" defines what the blockchain represents.
-It's hard to force the blockchain to lie about what it is saying (its current state) while not defining what it it is saying.
-Due to logical connections, it may be difficult to change what it represents.
-But an example of how outside power defines the meaning of what it represents, notice that a "market consensus" defines the value of Bitcoin.
-Even "time" is not known to the blockchain without relying on trusted oracles or the average of the nodes' claims, which can still be influenced by a consensus that is factually incorrect.
+"Individual right" in the above implies agents who are cooperating and competing for things on the blockchain.
+Things on the block chain may, should, or will represent things in the physical world and this requires an enforcement that is outside the blockchain.
+The external "legal power" to enforce defines what the blockchain represents.
+It's hard to force the blockchain to lie about what it is saying (its current state) even when not defining what it it is representing.
+An example of how outside "powers" (outside of its infrastructure) defines the meaning of what it represents, notice a "market consensus" defines the value of Bitcoin.
+Even "time" is not known to the blockchain without relying on a trusted 3rd party or the average of the nodes' claims, which can still be influenced by a consensus that is factually incorrect.
 The blockchain uses "might is right" to determine the truth of its current state, but not what it is representing.
 But I should not exaggerate: even its method of determining "might is right" is subject to outside influence.
 The hope is that it is hard to change.

 The "might is right" that the blockchain uses requires matter to be in a certain arrangement (the computing hardware) and the use of energy to run the hardware.
 So the "might" is a real might, with is "power" in both physics and society.
 A large potential energy infrastructure with access to a rapid use of kinetic energy to drive the machine is what results in "power".
 The connection goes even deeper, to the data that is on the blockchain.
 Landauer's limit shows data (and programs) itself is potential energy and that program execution (and data modification) is kinetic energy. [ update: I've recently learned more correctly and deeply that number of bits in matter = 4Et/h.
 My previous statement is true only at a given temperature and leaves out an important reliability consideration.
 This means bits/second in computation = energy, so POW is actually a POW in a deep way instead of power in the way we can immediately measure it.]
 The kinetic energy is really potential energy lost to heat.
 An efficient, well-written program that goes through a lot of execution steps is by definition "powerful" (because I said "efficient, well-written").
 But notice the program = boiler and execution of it = coal added to the boiler.
 Programs that move around electrons are typically using the electrons to model blocks of matter (in some vague but deep way) in order to predict and control those blocks.
 For example, a program is used to monitor variables from a boiler (temperature, O2, CO2 etc) and figure out how to control the bioler in order for it to more efficiently produce energy.

 Using evolution as a guide, the ultimate "goal" (exhibitive property) of the blockchain should be to use the most energy in the "external world" to define and determine the data (and therefore programs) that are on the blockchain.
 This is a positive feedback loop, "seeking" power.
 In other words, the blockchain will run programs to model the physical world in order to get more energy from it ... in order to expand itself and optimize its existing programs ... repeat.
 It should become Earth's brain, using electrons (or light) to model the movement of blocks of matter instead of needing brains that depend on ions that weigh 50,000x more than electrons, moving 3,000,000x slower (100 m/s verses 3E8 m/s) with a density per volume of electron vs ion movement that is 1,000,000x less than today's computers.
 1 gram of computer chips can recognize the sound of words after 1 minute of training that took 100 grams of my son's brain to learn in 8 years.
 People who started studying english and chinese 25 years ago will soon not be able to translate between the two as good as computers who will learn it in seconds with 10,000x less brain mass at 100,000,000x less economic cost.